coin-or/Sonnet/README.md

 └─ Sonnet

 ### Building in Visual Studio
-For Visual Studio 2019, the solution and project files can be found in `Sonnet\MSVisualStudio\v16`.
+For Visual Studio 2022, the solution and project files can be found in `Sonnet\MSVisualStudio\v17`.
-Simply open the Sonnet solution in `Sonnet\MSVisualStudio\v16\Sonnet.sln`, and Build.
+Simply open the Sonnet solution in `Sonnet\MSVisualStudio\v17\Sonnet.sln`, and Build.

-The Sonnet projects and solution are provided for Visual Studio 2019 (v16).
+The Sonnet projects and solution are provided for Visual Studio 2022 (v17).
-The Sonnet solution for Visual Studio 2019 refers to the project files of the relevant COIN-OR libraries.
+The Sonnet solution refers to the project files of the relevant COIN-OR libraries.

 Solution configurations for Debug, Release and ReleaseParallel are defined for the solution, each with x86 and x64 solution platforms.

-Older versions of Sonnet projects and solutions files are available for Visual Studio 2010 (v10), but these are not maintained.
+Older versions of Sonnet projects and solutions files are available for Visual Studio 2019 (v16) and 2010 (v10), but these are not maintained.

+### Testing
+The Sonnet solution also contains the SonneTest project.
+This builds the SonneTest.exe which will run Sonnet test and COIN-OR native tests.
+This can also be used with `dotnet test`.

 ### Platform target (x64 or Win32/x86)